code128/bloomjosh-source/_posts/portfolio/2013-05-28-frog-darpa.markdown

 <a href="/assets/img/darpa_img4.jpg" data-fancybox="gallery" data-caption="The Samsung multitouch table that ran the interface for our simulation.
 This is not the actual system on the display.">
   <img src="/assets/img/darpa_img4.jpg" alt="" />
 </a>
+The Samsung multitouch table that ran the interface for our simulation.
+This is not the actual system on the display.

 By the end we had everything working together on a 40" multitouch surface that could sense special physical objects we made to use as markers and tokens.